Soham-1304/NullCrew/README.md

 Overview

 The Medical Risk Assessment project is a web-based tool designed to analyze patient responses in real-time and assess potential medical risks.
 The system dynamically adapts by asking follow-up questions based on initial responses, enhancing the precision of the diagnosis.
-The project leverages AI and a medical dataset for accurate health risk assessments.
+The project leverages AI and a comprehensive medical dataset for accurate health risk assessments.

 Features